-A conversation with 24 Seven’s Nabeel Chowdhury, Vice President of Recruiting/GM Seattle about how companies can attract and win over increasingly coveted Digital Marketing talent.
+A conversation with 24 Seven’s Nabeel Chowdhury, Vice President of Recruiting/GM Seattle for a marketing recruiter's perspective on how companies can attract and win over increasingly coveted digital marketing talent.

 To start, I would encourage any firm to figure out who their audience is, and determine which channels they frequent.
 And this is why the greatest demand right now is for digital strategists as a whole.
 These professionals help determine what channels brands should be using – the initial step to figuring out what the digital marketing strategy is going to be.
 These dedicated strategists look across the customer base and who interacts with the products and how, narrowing down which channels will be most useful.
 The key channels will drive the demand for talent.
 We are seeing a lot of interest in paid social media channels and email marketing – demand generation channels.
 And then the last area is that SEO/SEM space.
 These are important digital marketing areas and many of the roles coming across our desks are either hybrids that include them all or highly specialized in one.

 What is the inventory of talent in the marketplace for these roles?

 It's definitely slim pickings in the digital marketing space.
 A big reason it's slim pickings is because the tools that are being used for some of these digital marketing areas haven’t been around for very many years.
 So when we look for somebody with years of experience using a specific tool, there's a pretty small pool of candidates you can actually grab from.

 So what is the solution you implement for clients in this situation?